Hybrid Tandem Solar Cells

 Contact us for specific information on the National Center for Photovoltaics (NCPV) R&D in the area of epitaxial monolithic tandems on silicon.

 Bonded and Stacked Tandems.
 Although monolithic tandems offer the most streamlined fabrication techniques, the efficiency of these epitaxially grown tandems has consistently lagged behind bonded and stacked tandems, since it's possible to grow higher-quality material on a lattice matched substrate compared to directly on Si.
 Thus, we are working on bonded gallium indium phosphide (GaInP2) on Si tandem cells and comparing two-, three-, and four-terminal device configurations, as well as a voltage-matched approach discussed below.

-To further improve bonded III-V on Si tandem cells, we are developing a transparent conductive adhesive bonding layer, which will enable two- or three-terminal operation of these devices.
+To further improve bonded III-V on Si tandem cells, we have developed a transparent conductive adhesive bonding layer, which will enable two- or three-terminal operation of these devices.
 These adhesives eliminate the ultra-clean, smooth surfaces needed for direct wafer bonding, and they are compatible with textured Si, enabling enhanced light trapping and lower processing costs.
 We are using device modeling to evaluate multi-terminal device architectures, balancing the enhanced energy yield of multi-terminal approaches with the reduced power electronics requirements of simpler two-terminal devices.
 We aim to develop a Si-based tandem cell that will reach efficiencies > 30% and create a viable economic pathway to meet SunShot's goals for levelized cost of energy.
 These tandems could also reach the SunShot price targets at 5- to 20-suns concentration to enable the low-concentration PV market, an emerging area without established contenders for optimal solar cells.